An overview of the childhood and early education of Alyssa Milano, highlighting the experiences that shaped the journey.

 In July 2018, Alyssa Milano encouraged Twitter users to seek out VoteRiders to help eliminate confusion about voter ID laws.

-In 2018, Alyssa Milano helped raise money for Richard Dien Winfield, a Democrat in Georgia's 10th congressional district race, including phone banking.
+In 2018, Alyssa Milano helped raise money for Richard Dien Winfield, a Democrat in Georgia's 10th congressional district race by phone banking.

 In May 2019, Alyssa Milano advocated celibacy in the form of a sex strike in retaliation of a recently passed abortion law in the U.S. state of Georgia.

-In September 2019, Alyssa Milano met with Ted Cruz and Fred Guttenberg to discuss gun violence.
+In September 2019, Alyssa Milano met with Ted Cruz and Fred Guttenberg to discuss gun violence, following her co-founding of #NoRA, a coalition against the NRA.

-In 2019, Alyssa Milano refused to participate in the Women's March due to the leaders' failure to condemn homophobia, antisemitism, and transphobia.
+In 2019, Alyssa Milano refused to participate in the Women's March, citing the failure of Women's March leaders Tamika Mallory and Linda Sarsour to condemn the homophobia, antisemitism, and transphobia of Nation of Islam leader Louis Farrakhan.

 In March 2020, Alyssa Milano endorsed former US vice president Joe Biden for president of the United States.